Oops in java

 protected✔️✔️✔️It can be accessed everywhere except outside the package.

-default (no keyword)✔️✔️It can be access only within the same package.
+default (no keyword)✔️✔️It can be accessed only within the same package.

-private✔️It can be access in the same class.
+private✔️It can be accessed in the same class.

 Advantage and Disadvantage Of Encapsulation